Habits of successful entrepreneurs provide a roadmap for creating your success.

 Spielberg could have retired years ago.
 But at last check, Spielberg is working on four movies that take him through to the year 2020.

 It’s no secret that producing a movie can be painful.
-Early mornings, late nights, and unruly actors over many months at a time is a recipe for frustration.
+Early mornings, late nights, and unruly actors over many months at a time are a recipe for frustration.

 So why does Spielberg do this year after year?